bids-standard/bids-specification/src/modality-specific-files/near-infrared-spectroscopy.md

 Closely spaced or short-separation source-detector pairs are often included in NIRS measurements to obtain a measure of systemic, rather than neural, activity.
 These source-detector pairs are referred to as *short channels*.
-There is variation in how manufacturers implement these short channels, some use specialised sources or detectors, and the placement mechanisms vary.
+There is variation in how manufacturers implement these short channels, some use specialized sources or detectors, and the placement mechanisms vary.
 It is beyond the scope of the BIDS specification to define what constitutes a short channel, and detailed characteristics of channels may be stored within the SNIRF file